 Burton Street has four lanes for vehicular use i.e. one for travelling and one for parking in each direction.
-Burton Street is a major traffic route for the area with traffic volumes of 7,500 vehicles per day.
+Burton Street has traffic volumes of 7,500 vehicles per day.

 Forbes Street south of Burton Street has a low level of traffic volume due to its "No Through Road" restriction and provides some angle and parallel on-street parking along its length.
 The peak hourly traffic volumes along this section of Forbes Street are less than 100 vehicles per hour.